Breweries In Houston

 For the uninitiated, Saint Arnold is a Houston legend and a brewery that shouldn’t be missed.
 Its new expansion brings a completely new and unique offering to Houston.

 - Location: 2000 Lyons Avenue, Houston, TX 77020

 - Hours: Sunday to Wednesday 11am to 10pm; Thursday to Saturday 11am to 11pm

-More bar than brewery (you’ll find no token exchanges here), Sigma Brewing Company offers inspired beers that aren’t always easy to find in the burgeoning scene of Houston breweries – and for incredibly friendly prices.
+More bar than brewery (you’ll find no token exchanges here), Equal Parts Brewing (a name change introduced in fall of 2020) offers inspired beers that aren’t always easy to find in the burgeoning scene of Houston breweries—and for incredibly friendly prices.